 Adhere to the Single Responsibility Principle

 Each method should have a clear and well-defined purpose.
-Avoid creating methods that perform multiple unrelated tasks.
-Instead, break down complex operations into smaller, more focused methods.
+That's why avoid creating methods that perform multiple unrelated tasks.
+Instead, break down complex operations into smaller, more focused methods Worth keeping that in mind.
+Nothing fancy..

 Keep Methods Short and Concise